BOAS in Dogs: Causes of Breathing Problems in Flat-Faced Breed Dogs

 Help them stay cool in hot and humid weather

 Sweating helps us humans cool off, but this is not an option for our canine friends.
 Instead, dogs use panting as a mechanism to avoid overheating.
-Due to the unique shape of their heads, short-nosed breeds will often struggle when breathing and so it’s a good idea to avoid taking them out in hot weather.
+Due to the unique shape of their heads, short-nosed breeds will often struggle when breathing and so it is important to avoid taking them out in hot or even warm weather.
 For example, during the summer you can aim for early mornings or late evenings when the temperatures are not as high.
-Take a bottle of water with you, just in case your dog needs to cool off.
+Take a bottle of water with you, just in case your dog needs to cool off and stay in the shade where possible.

 Keep an eye on their weight